kubermatic/docs/content/kubermatic/master/tutorials_howtos/networking/ipam/_index.en.md

 ```

 ## MetalLB Addon
-We implemented an KKP Addon for [MetalLB](https://metallb.universe.tf/), so its manifests will be rendered with the persisted IPAM allocations in the user cluster.
+We implemented a KKP Addon for [MetalLB](https://metallb.universe.tf/), so its manifests will be rendered with the persisted IPAM allocations in the user cluster.

 It means that, if the KKP user installs it, it will generate [`IPAddressPool`](https://metallb.universe.tf/configuration/#defining-the-ips-to-assign-to-the-load-balancer-services) CRs (from `metallb.io/v1beta1`) for each user cluster IPAM pool allocation, along with all other MetalLB manifests.